 - The security rule sets national standards for the security of protected health information.

-- The patient safety rule protect identifiable information being used to analyze patient safety events and improve patient safety.
+- The patient safety rule protects identifiable information being used to analyze patient safety events and improve patient safety.

-Medical information that can personally identify you can not be disclosed without your consent, but with some exceptions.
-Those providing you with medical care can always disclose your information to other parties if they believe it is required for proper medical care.
-Those paying for your health care or health insurance, like your employer or your insurance company, can view parts of your medical record that are relevant to making payment decisions.
+With some exceptions, medical information that can personally identify you can not be disclosed.
+Those providing medical care can disclose your information to other parties if they believe it is required for proper medical care.
+Those paying for your health care or health insurance, like your employer or insurance company, can view parts of your medical record relevant to making payment decisions.

-Depending on your state’s law you may have a right to sue if an invasion of privacy or a breach of doctor patient confidentiality occurred.
+Depending on your state’s law, you have the right to file a lawsuit if there is an invasion of privacy or patient confidentiality.

 If you think that your medical records privacy rights have been violated, you can file a complaint with the Department of Health and Human Services.